 - Competition travel

-Without balance, athletes risk burnout, injury, and inconsistency.
+Without balance, you risk burnout, injury, and inconsistency.

 Time Management

-Balancing Strongman with daily responsibilities starts with structured scheduling.
+Balancing strongman with your daily responsibilities starts with structured scheduling.
+You have to account for:

 - Work obligations